Fan Coil Unit Mold Remediation

 Check The Inside Of Your Fan Coil Unit

 Mold Inside A Fan Coil Unit:

-This is what it looks like to have mold in your fan coil unit.
+This is what it looks like if you have mold inside your fan coil unit.

-Mold remediation inside the fan coil units is often needed in order to not cross contaminate the mold to other areas while removing it from the materials, to protect the safety of the occupants and to ensure the fan coil unit other components are free of any mold.
+Mold remediation inside the fan coil units is often needed if your insulation and components inside reveal mold contamination.
+Type 2 mold remediation is needed in order to not cross contaminate the mold to other areas while removing it from the materials, to protect the safety of the occupants and to ensure the fan coil unit and all other components are free of any mold.

 Do all fan coil units have mold?

 If you use the air condition in the summer months and your condominium fan coil is a few years old, than you probably have it since all manufactures still use cheaper insulation that has a food source for mold (paper lining).
 Since moisture will always be present in the ac season inside the fan coil unit, the necessity of avoiding any organic materials inside is the key to avoid a mold contamination.
 (Moisture plus organic food source = mold)

 Why do I need insulation on the fan coil units?